Homotopy finiteness of some DG categories from algebraic geometry: Homotopy theory of DG algebras and DG categories

 \section{Homotopy theory of DG algebras and DG categories}

 For the introduction on DG categories, we refer the reader to \cite{Ke}.
 Our basic reference for model categories is \cite{Ho}.
 The references for model structures on DG algebras and DG categories are \cite{Tab1, Tab2}.
 The notion of homotopy finiteness is taken from \cite{TV}.
-The reference for DG quotients is \cite{D}.
+The references for DG quotients are \cite{D, Ke2}.

-Fix some basic field $k.$ We will consider either $\Z$-graded or $\Z/2$-graded DG categories.
-The latter can be treated as DG categories over $k[u^{\pm 1}],$ where $u$ has degree $2.$ These two cases are parallel.
-If we do not specify which grading we consider, we mean that everything holds in both frameworks.
+We fix some base field $\mk.$ We will consider either $\Z$-graded or $\Z/2$-graded DG categories.
+The latter can be treated as DG categories over $\mk[u^{\pm 1}],$ where $u$ has degree $2.$ These two cases are parallel for our discussion.
+If we do not specify the grading, we mean that everything holds in both frameworks.
+We write $-\otimes-$ for $-\otimes_{\mk}-.$ Also, for a homogeneous element $v$ of a graded vector space $V,$ we denote by $|v|$ its grading.

+All DG modules are assumed to be right unless otherwise stated.
+Given a small DG category $\cA,$ we denote by $\Mod\mhyphen\cA$ the DG category of right DG modules (it is denoted by $\Dif \cA$ in \cite[Section 1.2]{Ke}).
+We also denote by $\cA\mhyphen \Mod=\Mod\mhyphen\cA^{op}$ the DG category of left $\cA$-modules.
+We have a fully faithful Yoneda embedding functor $\cA\to \Mod\mhyphen\cA.$ For any DG category $T$ (not necessarily small) the $\mk$-linear category $H^0(T)$ has the same objects as $T,$ and the morphisms are given by $H^0(T)(X,Y)=H^0(T(X,Y)).$ It is shown in \cite[Lemma 2.2]{Ke} that the category $H^0(Mod\mhyphen\cA)$ is naturally triangulated.
+The derived category $D(\cA)$ is defined to be the Verdier quotient of $H^0(Mod\mhyphen\cA)$ by the full triangulated subcategory of acyclic DG modules.

+It is also convenient to define the category $Z^0(T)$ for any DG category $T,$ similarly to $T.$ Here for a complex $\cK^{\bullet}$ of vector spaces we denote by $Z^0(\cK^{\bullet})$ the vector space of closed elements of degree zero.